10 Best Running Shoes for Wide Feet (2026): Expert-Tested Picks

 Best forDaily training, easy runs, long runs

 Why it’s best for wide feet: New Balance doesn’t just stretch a standard shoe wider.
 They redesign the entire last (foot mold) for each width.
 So the 2E version has a different internal shape — not just extra fabric stitched on.
-This means the arch sits in the right place.
+The arch sits in the right place.
 The heel cup still locks your foot.
 And the forefoot has room where you actually need it.

-Also, New Balance offers this shoe in 6E — that’s ultra-wide.
+New Balance offers this shoe in 6E — that’s ultra-wide.
 Very few running shoe brands go beyond 4E.
-So if you have extremely wide feet, this is likely your only serious option from a major brand.
+If you have extremely wide feet, this is likely your only serious option from a major brand.
+At 301g, it’s heavier than the Topo Atmos (275g) but just as stable on the platform.

 SpecDetail